lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 As diplayed in the screenshot in figure [fig:app], the *main* application is designed for exploratory data analysis and is divided into 3 tabs: (1) PCA, (2) Profiles and (3) Table selection.
-The default view upon loading is the PCA tab, which features a clickable interface and zoomable PCA plot with an interactive data table for displaying the quantitation information.
+The default view upon loading is the *PCA* tab, which features a clickable interface and zoomable PCA plot with an interactive data table for displaying the quantitation information.
 Particular proteins of interest can be highlighted using the text search box.
-There is also an alternate profiles tab for visualisation of the protein profiles, which can be used to examine the patterns of proteins of interest.
-The Table selection tab provides an interface to control data table column selection.
+There is also a *Profiles* tab for visualisation of the protein profiles, which can be used to examine the patterns of proteins of interest.
+The *Table selection* tab provides an interface to control data table column selection.
 A short animation[^1] illustrating the interface is available in the manuscript repository @ghrepo.

 ### The compare application {#the-compare-application .unnumbered}